carolina1995/Carolina/README.md

     <script>
     // API!
     // Start the service the browser will ask for the right premission.
     Carolina.fn('start');

     // Stop the service and call the onEnd event.
     Carolina.fn('stop');

     // Abort same as the stop behavior , stop the service and kill the webkit chrome instance for speech recognition.
     Carolina.fn('abort');

-    // Clean the current stream while the service on start in still activated most use case to use it, it when you use stream speaking.
-    Carolina.fn('cleanStream');

     // A flag that represent when the service is active and listening to user.
     Carolina.fn('isListening');

     // This function represent the status of our library if it health contion, qulity of the service and configuration watch.
     Carolina.fn('doctor');